zhouhanc/informationtracer/README.md

 ### Who we are
 - [Information Tracer](https://informationtracer.com) is a system to trace and summarize information across multiple social media platforms.
 We current cover 5 platforms -- Twitter, Facebook, Reddit, Youtube and Gab.
 We are adding Telegram and Instagram.
-- This repo provides a Python interface to trace any term (URL, keyword) via our API.
+- This repo provides a Python interface to trace any URL / keyword / hashtag via our API.
 - To learn more about system design please check [our paper](http://ceur-ws.org/Vol-2890/paper3.pdf)

 __Due to API limit, each trace call will take 1-3 minutes depending on data volume.__